DominikN/ESP32-to-ESP32/README.md

 6. Flash at least two ESP32 devices and enjoy

 > Note that each ESP32 runs it's own HTTP server, so you can test not only ESP32 <> ESP32 communication but also web browser <> ESP32 (by just typing `http://random:8001/led/1/state/0`).
 Remember to use the same Join Code to connect your laptop to the same VPN network as ESP32.

+## Extra notes

+If you want to add Over The Air (OTA) firmware update from GitHub Actions workflow, check out this project - https://github.com/husarnet/esp32-internet-ota